NorthArrowResearch/GIS-Scripts/crosssections/docs/cross_section_metrics.md

 Where:

 * `IPoint1Elev` = the absolute elevation of the point  where the start of the cross section touches the channel polygon.
-* IPoint2Elev = the absolute elevation of the point where the end of the cross section touches the channel polygon.
+* `IPoint2Elev` = the absolute elevation of the point where the end of the cross section touches the channel polygon.
-* StationElev = the list of absolute elevations at user-specified increments along the cross section line.
+* `StationElev` = the list of absolute elevations at user-specified increments along the cross section line.

+* Data type is single.
+* Units are metres.
+* Minimum value is 0.
+* No maximum value.

+## Mean Depth (`MeanDepth`)

+The mean depth is the average of all *positive* depths measured at user-defined intervals along the cross section.
+This ignores stations along the cross section where the elevation is greater than the water surface elevation, which is calculated as the average of the elevations where the cross section intersects the channel polygon.
+In other words, the mean depth ignores islands and other dry patches, but it does include stations that have zero depth.

+`MeanDepth = Sum(IPositivePointElev) / Count(IPositivePointElev)`

+Where:

+* `IPositivePointElev` is the list of elevations that are less than the average elevation of the end points of the cross section line.

 ## Width to Max Depth Ratio (`W2MxDepth`)

+The ratio of the total cross section length divided by the max depth.

+`W2MxDepth = XSLength / MaxDepth`

+Where:

+* Data typ: single.
+* Units: None
+* Minimum value: 0
+* No maximum value.
+* W2MxDepth is zero when either the MaxDepth or XSLength are undefined or zero.
+This is because ESRI ShapeFiles are incapable of storing *not a number* (NaN) or infinity.

 ## Width to Average Depth Ratio (`W2AvDepth`)